Academics at Utica College

 As a student at Utica College you need to complete the general education core, an academic major, and elective courses.
 The general education core provides a broad-based liberal education and is designed to help you develop the intellectual skills you need to succeed, not only in your career but also as a flourishing individual and responsible citizen.
 An academic major provides a focused program of study leading to a degree.
 Elective courses can be chosen from any course in the catalog, including physical education courses.

 If you are coming to Utica College as a transfer student, you may be exempt from all or part of the general education core requirements.
-For details contact The Office of Admissions or an Academic Division Office, or see the College's catalog.
+For details contact The Office of Admissions or a School Office, or see the College's catalog.
 See also our list of articulation agreements with regional junior colleges.

 In order to be graduatedyou will need to complete an academic major.
 All the majors offered by Utica College are listed on our Academic Programs page.
 Some of the programs listed are minors or certificates which do not count as majors necessary for graduation, so please read the descriptions carefully.